Chris Gethard: The Chris Gethard Show

 Gethard hosted The Chris Gethard Show, a talk show that originally aired on the Manhattan Neighborhood Network and was streamed around the world on Gethard's website.
 The show began as a live piece at the Upright Citizens Brigade Theater in 2009.
 Gethard then went to Los Angeles to pitch a network version of the show, but ended up returning to New York City to produce it for public-access because he wanted to retain the chaotic, cheap feel of early MTV talk shows.
 The show has since grown to consist of both stage and filmed performances.
 It has developed a reputation for outrageous spectacle, often featuring awkward viewer calls, high-concept group segments and Gethard subjecting himself to abuse, including an episode where he hired a kickboxer to hit him if he failed to answer simple questions about his friends.
 In a 2016 interview with Fresh Air's Terry Gross he said he felt that The Chris Gethard Show had a manic energy, and was a way for him to channel his manic thoughts, and behavior.
 As a child, Gethard admired comedians who seemed to be able to do whatever they wanted, such as Howard Stern, Andy Kaufman, and David Letterman.
 This interest influenced the style of The Chris Gethard Show and laid the groundwork for Gethard's comedic persona.

+The show became known for its audience interaction.
+One episode featured a woman calling in to inquire about the purpose of the show.
+Gethard invited her to join them and she became a regular for four months.
+The show continued this trend through its public access run, having a new "random" as a cast member for 15 episodes each.